Natural Resources - MNR, MS

 Professional Forester track is for individuals with baccalaureate degrees in fields other than forestry and who are interested in becoming Registered Foresters in Alabama.
 This track is a two-year program which begins with a 10 week summer Field Practicum and requires a minimum of 64 semester hours (34 hours of specified undergraduate course work plus 30 hours of graduate course work).

-- Master of Science (MS) A research proposal and thesis based on original research are major components of the MS degree.
+- Master of Science (MS) A research proposal and thesis based on original research are required components of the MS degree.
 The program normally requires 2 – 3 years for completion.
 The MS degree program requires a minimum of 30 hours beyond the bachelor degree at the graduate level, 21 hours of which must be in the major.
 A minimum of 4 but not more than 6 hours in Research and Thesis (FORY 7990) is required.
 All MS students are required to take Research Methods (FORY 7510), Seminar (FOWS 7950), and Research and Theis (FORY 7990).